-This poster outlines relevant aspects of a security research project that is being tested and implemented at two reference airports.
-This project aims to develop an intelligent system that supports the human operator in analyzing video data in order to track and search for suspicious people in the case of an alert.
+This security research project is being tested and implemented at two reference airports and aims to develop an intelligent system that supports the human operator in analyzing video data in order to track and search for suspicious people in the case of an alert.
 A security operator can select a suspicious person in a video data set so that the system knows whom to look for.
 Major requirements of the system are the efficient processing and thinning of different video data sets as well as the very high speed in analyzing image material.
 Furthermore the system combines different video analytical subsystems for the identification and re-identification of persons to achieve robust results under different conditions.
 Here, we present two aspects of the developed security system: